With the trade deadline a month away, the Capitals will keep a close eye on their goalies

-But some doubt starts to creep in with Washington’s two young goaltenders.
-The NHL’s trade deadline is on April 12 — a month away.

-“We’ll monitor the goaltending situation here as we get closer to the trade deadline to see how they’re doing,” MacLellan said on a Friday video conference call.
+“We’ll monitor the goaltending situation here as we get closer to the trade deadline to see how they’re doing,” MacLellan said during a video conference call Friday.
 “They’re both on track to play pretty well.
-I think it’s more playing it out here and as we get closer to the deadline, we’ll figure it out.”
+I think it’s more playing it out here, and as we get closer to the deadline, we’ll figure it out.”

-Ilya Samsonov, who tested positive for coronavirus in mid-January, is 4-0-1 in his limited starts.
+Entering Saturday night’s game at Philadelphia, rookie Vitek Vanecek, 25, is 11-5-3 with a .904 save percentage and a 2.88 goals against average.
+Second-year goalie Ilya Samsonov, who tested positive for the coronavirus in mid-January, is 4-0-1 in limited action.
 The 24-year-old Russian has a .907 save percentage and a 2.55 goals against average.
-He was slated as the No. 1 netminder headed into the season, but was not handed back his starting role after an extended stint on the NHL’s covid-19 protocol-related absences list earlier this season.
+He was slated to be the No. 1 netminder heading into the season, but the team did not hand the starting role back to him after his extended stint on the NHL’s covid-19 protocol-related absences list.

-Instead, the two goaltenders continue to push each other for time in net, with Vanecek appearing to have the upper hand because of his efforts while Samsonov was out.
+Instead, the goaltenders continue to push each other for time in net, with Vanecek appearing to have the upper hand because of his success while Samsonov was out.

-MacLellan said he needs to see more of Samsonov to understand where he is at and how much a load he can carry as the team looks ahead to the postseason.
-MacLellan said Samsonov has appeared to struggle to find his footing and regain his conditioning but has been “solid” his last few games.
+MacLellan said he needs to see more of Samsonov to understand where he is at and how much of a load he can carry as the team looks ahead to the postseason.
+MacLellan said Samsonov has appeared to struggle to find his footing and regain his conditioning but has been “solid” in his past few games.

 The team already has a good sense of Vanecek’s capabilities, MacLellan noted, and believes he will only continue to get better.

 “Vitek’s done a great job for us here,” MacLellan said.
-“He’s really seized the opportunity that he’s been given.
-Nothing we would have predicted coming into the year.
+“He’s really seized the opportunity that he’s been given, [which was] nothing we would have predicted coming into the year.
 He’s been solid.
 I think he’s improving.
-He’s been given a lot of responsibility and he’s handled it.
+He’s been given a lot of responsibility, and he’s handled it.
 It’s impressive, what he’s done, for where he’s at.”

-MacLellan said he’s not sure if Henrik Lundqvist — who signed a one-year deal with Washington in October but announced in late December he would undergo open heart surgery — could return and play, but would not dismiss the thought.
+MacLellan said he’s not sure whether Henrik Lundqvist — who signed a one-year deal in October but announced in December that he would have open heart surgery — could return, but he would not dismiss the thought.

 Washington’s training staff has been in contact with Lundqvist, who was back on the ice in late February and said he was “months away” from deciding on his future.